tracking-exposed/youtube.tracking.exposed/content/impact.md

 _Here the graph displays the number of active supporters, for the last time, in the correspondent day._

 ---
-## Count of 'Related' videos
-<div id="related-graph" class="c3graph"></div>

-_Related reports the number of suggested videos.
-Normally we observe 20 related suggestion, but for technical reason we catch a different number.
-This stats is meant at helping us in investigating how the collection is doing._

----
 ## Evidences successful analyzed by our pipeline
 <div id="processing-graph" class="c3graph"></div>

 _Below a graph on how our parsers are performing: how many HTMLs have been parsed successfully or not.
 The failures count might not be a failure from the parsers, but rather the collection of pages not yet supported (such as homepage, search results, channel, and others)._

 ---
-## Related video extracted
+## video metadata (recommendations)
-<div id="metadata-graph" class="c3graph"></div>
+<div id="videos-related-graph" class="c3graph"></div>

-_We usually expect 20 videos suggested in the right column of YouTube.
-But if a watcher scroll down more would get more related videos.
-Also, sometimes we might not load or properly extract the associated videos, and if this happens, it is an error to investigate promptly._
+_This reports the number of suggested videos.
+Normally we should expect circa 20 recommended content, but if any user scroll more, or youtube serve less, we'll spot from here._

 ---
-## Aggregated stats on usage
+## video metadata (anything else)
-<div id="usage-graph" class="c3graph"></div>
+<div id="videos-metadata-graph" class="c3graph"></div>

-_homepages and videos are the two kind of metadata we have.
-Logged/unlogged is the only information we might infer to assume the profile was more or less personalized. (personalization happens even without being logged, but in general seems less stronger)_
+_How is the video parser working? how it is our usage of the platform?
+Consider a new language might not be supported, and here we should spot it_

 ---
+## Nature of processed pages
+<div id="nature-graph" class="c3graph"></div>

+_which kind of pages are we processing the most?_

+---
-## Searches related stats
+## Searches stats
 <div id="searches-graph" class="c3graph"></div>

-_How many searches do we collect? and how many of them contains recent video (less than 24hours and less than 7 days) ?_
+_How many searches belongs to experiment and how many others to random partecipants?_

 ---
-## Labels collection stats
+## Leaves — the new collection method
-<div id="labels-graph" class="c3graph"></div>

-_How many labels we got? they are the fundamental resource used to mine searches_

----
-## Deeper look into recommended videos stats
-<div id="deeper-graph" class="c3graph"></div>
+<div id="leaves-graph" class="c3graph"></div>

-_In the metadata collected we can count and see if new trends arise from the collective observations._

 ---
 ### Statistics and OpenData enable network effects, data reuse, and collaborative revision of our project.
 But they are tricky and can't be released carelessly: